 published Monday, February 14, 2011

 The "Cube Orange" agency Jakob + Macfarlane Architects stands in the Docklands area of Lyon, on the banks of the Saône.
 Housing the headquarters Cardinal Group real estate developer and a showroom of contemporary design to RBC, the hollow cube is coated with a

 second perforated aluminum skin.

 On this project, Jakob + Macfarlane Architects specify:

 "The ambition of the development of the docks of Lyon Saône side project, developed by VNF (Waterways of France) in partnership with Caisse des Dépôts and SEM Lyon Confluence under Lyon Confluence, is to reinvest the area's industrial heritage, integrating architecture and a cultural and commercial programming.

 These docks initially composed of former warehouses (the Sugar, Customs, Salins, the Master), cranes, functional elements bound to the river and flow, mutate into a territory of experimentation in order to create a new articulated landscape towards the river and the hills to which they turn.

 Slightly offset from existing hall (the Salins, consisting of three arches), the cube is backed but stresses its autonomy.
-On a grip 29 x 33 m, it is designed on a regular grid of concrete columns over 5 floors.
+On a grip 29 x 33 m, it is designed on a regular frame concrete poles over 5 floors.
 A slight elevation with a composition apparently random openings is completed by a perforated-aluminum facade on with pixilated patterns that accompany the flow of Saône.
 The orange color refers to the minium, recurring industrial color on port sites.

-Jakob + MacFarlane subjected to the cube to create this vacuum, a series of volumetric perturbations related to subtracting three conical volumes disposed at an angle of elevation, and the roof at the entrance.
+Jakob + MacFarlane is subjected to cube to create this vacuum, a series of volumetric perturbations related to subtracting three conical volumes disposed at an angle of elevation, and the roof at the entrance.
 These disturbances generate places and relations between the building users, the site and the light flows in a regular program offices.

 A first course fits in direct visual relationship with the arched structure of the hall Salins, its proximity and its shape braced.
 It connects the two elements architecturally and free space on a double height, protected within the building.